Skip to content

 1910 CE1995 CE · Modern · Jerusalem

-Rabbi Shlomo Zalman Auerbach (1910–1995) was one of the most influential halakhic authorities of twentieth-century Israel.
-Born in Poland and trained in the great Lithuanian yeshivas, he settled in Jerusalem where he became a pillar of the Orthodox community and a trusted decisor on matters of Jewish law.
-He served as a Dayan (judge) on the Rabbinical Court of Jerusalem and was widely consulted by laypeople and rabbinic colleagues alike for his erudition, precision, and warm humility.
-His collected responsa, the Minḥat Shlomo, became a standard reference for contemporary halakha.
-He was known for his rigorous analytical method, his integration of modern scientific knowledge into halakhic discourse, and his particular expertise in laws of kashrut, Shabbat, and medical ethics.
+Born in 1910 in the Sha'arei Hesed neighborhood of Jerusalem — the first child born there — Rav Shlomo Zalman Auerbach spent his whole life in the city, studying under Rabbi Zvi Pesach Frank and later leading the Kol Torah yeshiva.
+He became one of the most widely consulted halachic authorities of the twentieth century.
+He served as a trusted decisor consulted by laypeople and rabbinic colleagues alike for his erudition, precision, and warm humility.
+His collected responsa, the Minchat Shlomo, became a standard reference for contemporary halakha.
+He was known for his rigorous analytical method, his integration of modern scientific knowledge into halakhic discourse, and his particular expertise in the laws of kashrut, Shabbat, and medical ethics.
 His moral integrity and gentle demeanor earned him deep respect across Israeli religious society.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →